 The ‘Third Generation Pill Crisis’ in Europe in the late 1990s was a turning point for ZEG Berlin.
 Collaborating with stakeholders, our statisticians and epidemiologists developed the EURAS study design.
 The prospective patient-reported outcomes cohort methodology was able to accurately assess the real-use risk of very rare adverse outcomes in a population of healthy individuals.
 The EURAS-OC study was critical in resolving safety concerns regarding combined oral contraceptives.
 The study design has been used effectively in numerous Post Authorization Safety Studies (PASS) and risk management studies since.

 ZEG Berlin is at the forefront of pharmacoepidemiology research, specializing in the early detection and quantification of safety risks associated with the use of therapeutic, preventative or diagnostic drugs.
 In 2021, we bridged our classical research division with a new division for Real-World Evidence (RWE) and Safety Data Analytics.
 Areas of focus include Epidemiology, Health Economics and Outcomes Research (HEOR), and Safety, as well as a broad range of therapy areas.
 The integrity of ZEG Berlin’s long history in developing and implementing Post-Authorisation Studies using primary data will be combined with new access to Real-World Data (RWD) and methodology essential to meeting the constantly changing requirements of the medical community and of regulatory authorities.
-ZEG Berlin, part of the Cerner Enviza ecosystem, and our network of research offices provide assistance in conducting studies across Europe, Asia-Pacific, the Americas and the Middle East.
+ZEG Berlin, part of the Cerner Enviza ecosystem, and our network of research offices provide assistance in conducting studies across Europe, Asia-Pacific, the Americas, and the Middle East.